Transport coefficients of charged Gauss-Bonnet black holes with arbitrary topology: Five-Dimensional charged black holes

 Altogether, the solution for any non-maximally symmetric base manifold is uniquely determined to be

-with $\Lambda$ and $\alpha$ related as in (\ref{rel_lambda}).
+with $\Lambda$ and $\alpha$ related as in (\ref{rel_lambda}), and $\mu$ is an arbitrary integration constant.
 For the maximally symmetric cases $\mathbb{E}^{3}, \mathbb{S}^3$ and $\mathbb{H}^{3}$, the metric function $f(r)$ indeed remains arbitrary and is therefore a pure gauge.
 However, choosing it differently from eq. \eqref{eq:solnf} necessitates a modification of the electrodynamics described by eq. \eqref{eq:HP_sol}, which in turn alters the global charges and the underlying theory.
 As a result, the construction becomes physically irrelevant.
+It is worth noting that the field equations (\ref{eq:EOM}) uniquely fix the structural function (\ref{eq:HP_sol}) when we require the existence of an exact electrically charged solution (\ref{eq:solnFrt}) with a linear contribution to the metric function (\ref{eq:solnf}) and an arbitrary constant-curvature base manifold given by (\ref{S1timesS2})-(\ref{Sl2}).
+Alternative nonlinear electrodynamics models would not support such configurations.

 Concerning the configuration determined by the function $f$ as presented in (\ref{eq:solnf}), numerous observations can be made.
 First of all, the limit $\lambda=0$ leads to the uncharged configuration found in \cite{Dotti:2007az}.
 Furthermore, it's worth noting that the scalar curvature $R$ for such a class of spacetimes is expressed as